Public art in Barcelona: Early modern era

-During the Renaissance, Barcelona became part of the kingdom of Spain that emerged from the union of Castile and Aragon.
-It was a period of economic and cultural decline, marked by social conflicts and fighting in the Reapers' War and the War of the Spanish Succession).
+During the Renaissance, Barcelona became part of the Monarchy of Spain that emerged from the union of Castile and Aragon.
+It was a period of economic and cultural decline, marked by social conflicts and fighting in the Reapers' War and the War of the Spanish Succession.
 Barcelona was still a walled city of almost 100,000 then, with its only expansion to the coastal district of La Barceloneta.
 Its architecture featured Renaissance and Baroque palaces and churches.

 Barcelona's artworks were primarily fountains and statues in public buildings until the end of the seventeenth century, when a monument to Saint Eulalia was erected.
 A cross on a Solomonic column by Bernat Vilar in the courtyard of the Hospital of the Holy Cross was destroyed in 1691 and rebuilt in 1939.
 In the same courtyard are statues of Saint Roch and Caridad dating to the late 1630s.
-In the courtyard of the hospital's convalescent home is a 1679 statue of Saint Paul by Louis Bonifaç i Leal, and on Calle del Carmen a statue of Paul from 1668 by Dominic Rovira.
+In the courtyard of the hospital's convalescent home is a 1679 statue of Saint Paul by Louis Bonifaç the Elder, and on Calle del Carmen a statue of Paul from 1668 by Dominic Rovira.

 Other works were commissioned by guilds; St. John the Baptist (1628), in the Square of Assaonadors Marcús, was sponsored by the tanners' guild and rebuilt in 1958 by Josep Miret.
 A 1763 statue of Our Lady of the Angels is on Via Laietana.